tonyarnold/symphony-ckeditor/README.markdown

 ## Special notes

-The version of CKEditor is stripped down to the bare essentials.
+The version of CKEditor included with this Symphony extension is stripped down to the bare essentials.
 This means:

- * Text formatting is limited to the following functionality:
+ * Text formatting is limited to the following functions:
    * Paragraph Format
    * Bold
    * Italic